Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Stalactite

 Our guide, Doug, took us on the fifty-five-minute tour.
 He has been leading tours since 2007.
-The four-tenths of a mile trek to the falls can be a bit treacherous, and you needed to be mindful of your footing and ‘eyes up, head down’ is the motto of the trek.
+The four-tenths of a mile trek to the falls can be a bit treacherous, and you need to be mindful of your footing, and ‘eyes up, head down’ is the motto of the trek.

 Lookout Mountain